 We’ve put together a list of the most useful tips to help you network and effectively build real and strong professional relationships with people you think are influential.
 And remember to network outside of your industry from time to time; these connections can be just as useful as the ones made within your field.

 Now that you have identified all the opportunities available to you, it is now time to set your priorities.
-During the first days of each month, look at all the events in your area and select which events you would want to attend – this, in essence, won’t interfere with your work schedule.
+During the first days of each month, look at all the events in your area and select which events you would want to attend.

 If you’ve found an event that you aren’t sure you want to attend, just go ahead and pay for it.
 By financially investing in the event, you create a commitment for yourself and this, in turn, ensures your attendance.

-Start the networking process well in advance.
 Find out all about the event on the internet and seek out attendees and speakers on social media.
 Make sure to follow them on LinkedIn or Twitter and engage with their content before you meet them in person.
 When you have already built rapport with some people, you will have something to talk about when you see them at the event – like meeting an old friend.
-Just don’t assume they remember who you are, and make sure you introduce yourself when you do finally meet them in person.
+Just don’t assume they’ll remember who you are, and make sure you introduce yourself when you do finally meet them in person.

 Some people show up with another person and never leave each other’s side the entire event.
 However, your clique may scare off potential introductions and your little crew could especially intimidate introverts.
 If you do show up alone, you can also challenge yourself and seek others on your own.
 If others can do it, you can, too.

 Groups are very hard to approach and impress, so just approach that one person standing in the corner all by themselves and strike up a conversation.
 This way, you’ll be able to ascertain if you share the same interests and, before you know it, you’ve made yourself a new connection – just like that.

 7 .Volunteer to Work at the Event